 4. Baking Soda & Vinegar Rocket

-Looking for really cool and fun thing to make with baking soda?
+Looking for really fun and cool thing to make with baking soda?
 Try baking soda and vinegar rocket.
 This self-propelling rocket will surely thrill you and your kids.

 5. Acid Scientists

-Since we are engaging in STEM fun, why not turn your kids into little scientists!
+Since we are engaging in fun STEM activities, why not turn your kids into little scientists!
 The task at hand is to find out which all liquids are acidic out of the given liquids.

 Tell your kids that they don’t have litmus paper (indicator strips) but they can raid your pantry.
 Here is how to go through this scientific exploration.